Slumber Party (song): Background and release

 In September 2014, Spears posted a picture of herself in the studio, hinting that she was recording new music.
-A month later, during an interview, she revealed that she was working "very slowly, but progressively" on the album.
-In 2015, she continued to work on the album, and in November 2015, Spears teased on her Instagram account that she was working with songwriters Justin Tranter and Julia Michaels, by posting a picture of them looking "bemused" with the caption: "Working hard and hardly working...new album...wheeeee!."
+A month later, during an interview, she revealed that she was working "very slowly, but progressively" on an album.
+In 2015, she continued to work on the record, and that November, Spears teased on her Instagram account that she was working with songwriters Justin Tranter and Julia Michaels, by posting a picture of them looking "bemused" with the caption: "Working hard and hardly working...new album...wheeeee!"
 A month later, Tranter gave an interview for website NewNowNext about his work with Spears, saying: "Working with Britney is a fucking dream.
 She is so sweet, so inspiring and a master on the mic.
 Me and Julia had to leave the studio one day because our screams of excitement after every take she did were distracting the producers."
 In May 2016, in an interview for website Breathe Heavy, he revealed: "Nobody ever talks about Britney as a writer and she's f**king great, like insane.
 Her concepts were bold and smart and very left of centre, in a good way.
 Melodically, she has melodies for days.
 How come no one mentions that this girl can write the f**k out of a song?. [...]
 "We got to work with her a bunch of times.
 A couple [of songs] we wrote on our own and then she wanted to write with us.
 She's an amazing writer."

-After releasing "Make Me..." as the first single from the album, Spears' team commissioned several polls for different magazines to ask which song from Glory should be the album's second single.
-On October 14, 2016, American singer Tinashe hinted on her Instagram account that she was recording vocals on a "legendary" collaboration with the caption: "Dreams are real."
-Later, on October 25, 2016, Spears posted a picture of herself with Tinashe on the set of the song's music video, with the caption: "Neighbors say we're causing a commotion...", a line from "Slumber Party".
-Billboard also confirmed the news with Spears' rep. Lewis Corner of Digital Spy also announced that the collaboration was going to be released "within a matter of weeks."
-Spears later commented about Tinashe, stating: "Tinashe is so sweet.
+"Slumber Party" was included as the eighth track on Glory, which released on August 26, 2016.
+After releasing "Make Me" as the lead single, Spears's team commissioned several polls to different magazines asking which song from the album should be the second single.
+On October 14, American singer Tinashe hinted on her Instagram account that she was recording vocals on a "legendary" collaboration with the caption: "Dreams are real."
+Later, on October 25, Spears posted a picture of herself with Tinashe on the set of the song's music video, with the caption: "Neighbors say we're causing a commotion...", a line from "Slumber Party".
+Billboard confirmed the news with Spears's representatives.
+Lewis Corner of Digital Spy also announced that the collaboration was going to be released "within a matter of weeks."
+Spears later commented on Tinashe, stating: "[She] is so sweet.
 I always see my fans talking about her online, and it just made so much sense to collaborate on this song.
-She was amazing, and would love to find another way to work together in the future!."
-The remix version was released on November 16, 2016, to digital download.
-It was sent to US contemporary hit radio on November 22, 2016.
+She was amazing, and would love to find another way to work together in the future!"
+The remix version was released on November 16, to digital download.
+It was sent to US contemporary hit radio on November 22.

-During a 2022 interview on Watch What Happens Live with Andy Cohen, English singer Charli XCX revealed that she was asked to be featured on the remix of "Slumber Party", but she had to turn it down due to the scheduling conflicts.
+During a 2022 interview on Watch What Happens Live with Andy Cohen, English singer Charli XCX revealed that she was asked to be featured on the remix of "Slumber Party", but she had to turn it down due to scheduling conflicts.